ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/11-example-creating-secrets/README.md

 ```

 Each secret is given a key of the filename that was provided.
 You can override this by using `--from-file=<KEY_NAME>=<FILE_NAME>`

+### Tidy up

+When finished with the example, remove the secrets by running `kubectl delete secrets sample-secret-1 sample-secret-2 sample-secret-3`